OksanaPugach/rsschool-cv/cv.md

 -----

-I am an experienced project manager, having been in this field for over several years.
+I'm an experienced project manager, having been in this field for over several years.
 During the last several years I worked as a Campaign Analyst/Project Manager at Oracle where I was responsible for  managing pre-development, development, qa and delivery process for short-term projects.
 Currently I'm working as Senior Campaign Analyst in multinational environment.

 In a addion to the my work I'm a student of the RSSchool on the "JS/FE Pre-SCHool 2022Q2" course.
 Aiming to change position to Junior Front-end developer.